Perimenopause Brown Discharge: 7 Causes & Solutions

 • Harsh soaps could irritate the vagina or vulva, increasing your discomfort.
 So, you must clean the vaginal area regularly with warm water and medicated or doctor-approved non-soap cleansers.

 • Go for cotton underwear instead of the synthetic ones.
 This is because they are breathable and can absorb the moisture better from the discharge or sweat, leading to minimum irritation.
+Many women even go for disposable pantyliners, especially if they have heavy discharge.

 • Avoid hot baths when you have vaginal discharge, as it could disrupt the pH levels of the vagina and intensify the dryness, itching, and inflammation.
 You should also stay away from scented bathing products.